Creditors Voluntary Liquidation:

 The days following appointment (Days 2 to 7)

-- Dissolve lodges various appointment documents at ASIC and advises various government organisations, such the Australian Tax Office and state government revenue offices, of the liquidation.
+- Dissolve lodges various appointment documents and advises various government organisations, such the Australian Tax Office and state government revenue offices, of the liquidation.

 - Dissolve send the Director(s) a Post Appointment Pack which includes a Questionnaire to complete and a request to deliver the books and records of the company to the Liquidator.

 - The Liquidator collects and sells any assets of the company.

 - The Liquidator prepares a Creditors Report which advises creditors of the appointment.

 The Liquidator’s tasks (Around 1 to 3 months)